List of Plymouth Argyle F.C. seasons

 Argyle were relegated to the fourth tier of English football for the first time in their history at the end of the 1994–95 season, but earned promotion again the following year, this time at Wembley Stadium in the 1996 Third Division play-off final.
 The club won their first League championship in forty-three years at the end of the 2001–02 season, breaking numerous records in the process, including a Third Division record points tally of 102.
 Argyle conceded just 28 League goals that season and kept 27 clean sheets in 46 matches.
 Two years later, the club won the Second Division of the Football League and promotion back to the second tier, which was renamed the Championship by the League's board in the summer of 2004.
 Argyle's success in the 2003–04 season took their tally of titles in the third tier of English football to four, which is a divisional record.
-As of the end of the 2012–13 season, Plymouth Argyle Football Club has spent 40 seasons in the second tier of English football, 39 seasons in the third, and seven seasons in the fourth.
+Up to the end of the 2025–26 season, Plymouth Argyle Football Club has played 42 seasons in the second tier of English football, 45 seasons in the third, and 12 seasons in the fourth.
 The table details their achievements in all senior first team competitions, their top goalscorer(s), and average home league attendance for each completed season since their professional debut on 1 September 1903.